eProsima/Integration-Service-Deprecated/README.md

 May be necessary generate data types from IDL files to communicate with *Fast-RTPS*.

 The **config.xml** file must be adapted to each protocol. **ISManager** will provide the parsed *properties* node inside *bridge* node to the *create_bridge* function as a vector of pairs, as defined in the *Bridge Libraries*.
+The same applies for each publisher and subscriber inside *bridge* node and its *property* nodes.

 Your custom publisher/subscriber must inherit ISPublisher/ISSubscriber respectively.